Dropped Kerb Cost

 What Impacts the Drop Kerb Price?

-Dropping 2 kerbs on a pavement under 2m can cost as little as £300whereas a job dropping 7 kerbs on a 3-3.5m pavement can cost up to £1,520.
+- Footpath Width and Number of Kerbs - The more kerbs, the higher the overall cost.
+Dropping 2 kerbs on a pavement under 2m can cost as little as £450, whereas a job dropping 7 kerbs on a 3 to 3.5m pavement can cost up to £3,000.

-If you have any obstructions that may get in the way of dropping the kerb, you may need additional work.
-This could be things such as tree removals or pathway clearings, and these extras will add additional costs to the total job cost.
+- Site Obstructions - If you have any obstructions that may get in the way of dropping the kerb, you may need additional work.
+This can include tree removal costs or pathway clearing fees.

 What's Involved in Dropping a Kerb?